 This agency ensures that FAPE is available to each eligible child under the jurisdiction of the agency no later than the child's third birthday.
 An IEP will be in effect by the child's third birth date.
 If the child's third birth date occurs during the summer, the child's IEP team shall determine the date when the services under the IEP will begin.
-This plan and the Part C State Plan outline procedures that the Part C system must complete to assure a smooth transition for children eligible for Part B services at age three (3).
+This plan and the Part C State Plan outline procedures that both the Part B and Part C systems must complete to assure a smooth transition for children eligible for the Part C program and eligible for Part B services to receive services at age three (3).